VirtusLab/besom/website/docs/tutorial.md

 Besom, the Pulumi SDK for Scala allows you to create, deploy and manage cloud resources such as databases, serverless functions and services quickly and safely.
 In this tutorial your will do exactly that - you will deploy a very basic yet functional serverless application built in Scala 3.
 The target environment will be [Amazon Web Services](https://aws.amazon.com/).
 Everything covered in this tutorial fits into the free tier so the only requirement is to actually have an AWS account.
 You can [create one here](https://portal.aws.amazon.com/billing/signup) if you don't have one.

 To start first install all the necessary tools mentioned in [Getting started](./getting_started) section.

 You will also need to obtain **AWS Access Key ID** and **AWS Secret Access Key** from IAM Console.
-Once you you have them, install [the AWS CLI](https://aws.amazon.com/cli/) for your platform and perform
+Once you have them, install [the AWS CLI](https://aws.amazon.com/cli/) for your platform and perform
 ```bash
 aws configure